 I’m a practising GP in the Midlands working 7 sessions per week seeing patients, as well as being a Training Programme Director, where we arrange the teaching sessions for junior doctors on the 3-year GP training rotation.

-I’m a Regional Ambassador for the Royal College of GPs for my area (the Black Country) making sure those in charge of planning the health service value those of us in General Practice seeing 90% of the patients who access the NHS each day- it’s an easy sell!
-I’m also the Honorary Secretary for the Midland Faculty helping to organise events for GPs in the Midlands.
+I’m Vice Chair of the Midland Faculty of the Royal College of GPs, making sure those in charge of planning the health service value those of us in General Practice seeing 90% of the patients who access the NHS each day- it’s an easy sell!

-Added to that I’m active on social media and tweet for our Midland Faculty as well as my own account, @ArtfulDoctor, and my video-poems about General Practice have been played at the National Conference.
+I’m active on social media and tweet for our Midland Faculty as well as my own account, @ArtfulDoctor, and my video-poems about General Practice have been played at the National Conference.
 I illustrated ‘The Inner Physician’ (2016) a book by our former College President about how we can use the person we were before medical training to help us connect to and understand our patients better.
 Our next book ‘Consulting in a Nutshell’ (2020) was released in November last year.